premii/death-binder/README.md

 ----

-This section contains list of accounts, information that you need to passed to your family
+This section contains a list of accounts, information that you need to pass to your family.

 ## Bills
 ### Monthly Bills